Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 Worst: Neil Young 03 - I just couldn't get into this.
 I was so amped to see him again and it just fell apart so quickly for me.
 I guess i should have stuck around for this according to everyone else.

 MGMT 08,09 - Both sets were plain terrible.
-I only caught the latter half of this in 09 after floating between NIN and BH, but this was plain shiz.
+I only caught the latter half of this in 09 after floating between NIN and BH, but this was plain shit.
 After 08, I don't get how they got bumped up to a late night set.

 Jack Johnson 08 - Zzzzz.
 Boring as hell.
 Even the great guests couldn't save this.
 It was literally like listening to the radio.